networknext/next/docs/source/index.rst

 	memset( packet_data, 0, sizeof( packet_data ) );
 	next_client_send_packet( client, packet_data, sizeof(packet_data) );

-Make sure the client is updated once every time your game frame updates:
+Make sure the client is updated once every frame:

 .. code-block:: c++

-	next_client_update_session( client );
+	next_client_update( client );

-And finally, when you have finished your session with the server, close it:
+When you have finished your session with the server, close it:

 .. code-block:: c++